HasanShaheen/retail-analysis-excel/README.md

 1. Download the file `Online_Retail_Analysis.xlsx` from this repository.
 2. Open the file and click **"Enable Content"** to allow the Data Model to load.
 3. Go to the **"Executive Dashboard"** tab.
-4. Use the Slicers on the left to filter by Year (2010/2011) or Country.
+4. Use the Slicers to filter by Year (2010/2011) or Country.

 ---